0cjs/sedoc/8bit/hitachi/README.md

 ｢ﾊﾟｰｿﾅﾙｺﾝﾋﾟｭｰﾀｰ｣ terminology.
-The series with the PC-8001 and MZ-80, was considered part of the [パソコン御三家][gosanke] until around 1980, when it became comparatively less popular (eventually to be replaced by Fujitsu FM?).
-The release at the end of 1981 (after the Jr.) of the PC-6001 etc. spelled the end of home user popularity.
+The series with the PC-8001 and MZ-80, was considered part of the [パソコン御三家][gosanke] until around 1980, when it became comparatively less popular (eventually to be replaced by Fujitsu FM-7/FM77).
+The release of those and the PC-6001 at the end of 1981 (after the Jr.) spelled the end of home user popularity.

+A list of all models, with photos, descriptions and references, can be found at ["Hitachi Basic Master Family"][randoc].

 6800 models all had monochrome 32×24 (768 bytes) text and 64×48
-character-based "graphics" (except Jr. added 256×192):
+character-based "graphics" (except Jr. added 256×192).
+These used Hitchi's BASIC.

 - Basic Master __MB-6880__ (1978-09, ¥188k): 0.75 MHz, 4K RAM, 8K ROM.
   300 bps cassette.
 64×48 monochrome graphics.
+Level I BASIC; no FP.
 - Basic Master Level 2 __MB-6880L2__ (1979-02, ¥228k): 8K RAM, 16K ROM.
-  BASIC adds floating point.
+  Level II BASIC; adds floating point.
 - Basic Master Level 2 II __MB-6881__ (1980): 16K RAM, 16K ROM.
   MZ080 and PC-8001 become noticably more popular.
 - Basic Master Jr. __MB-6885__ (1981): ROM/RAM 18K/16K (63.5K).